 At least two popes fled to France, fleeing factionalism in Rome or Emperor Heinrich / Henry V: Pope Gelasius in 1118 (he died at Cluny); and Innocent II, who fled the anti-pope Anacletus II.
 Louis supported them.
 Pope Calixtus II was an uncle of Louis’s wife Adelaide.

-One Medieval author said Louis could heal people of Scrofula (lymph node disease in the neck) at his touch.
+One Medieval author said Louis could heal people of Scrofula (lymph node disease in the neck; or one historian says it was a skin disease) at his touch.
 This claim was designed to bolster the king’s consecration by the church and his piety before the people.

 Paris became the center of learning in religious schools and attracted scholars like Anselm, Abelard, and William de la Porée.
 These thinkers felt safe in France, unlike other western states.